 Age of Consent in the Philippines

 The age of consent in the United States varies from 16 to 18 years old depending on the state.
 Sexual activity with a partner under the age of consent in that jurisdiction is considered statutory rape.
-It can be regarded as statutory rape in some jurisdictions if both partners are under the age of consent.
+In some jurisdictions, sexual activity between all-underaged participants can also be regarded as statutory rape.

-Thirty states have "Romeo and Juliet" laws, or close-in-age laws, legalizing sexual activity between two partners if they are close enough to one another in age.
-The maximum gaps in these laws vary by state.
-For example, in Colorado, the age of consent is 17 years old.
-Fifteen- and 16-year-olds are permitted to consent to a partner who is up to 10 years older.
-Those less than 15 can consent to a partner who is less than four years older.
+Thirty-one states set the age of consent as 16, eight set it as 17, and eleven set it as 18.
+Twenty-six states have "Romeo and Juliet" laws, or close-in-age laws, legalizing sexual activity between underaged participants if they are close enough to one another in age.
+The maximum age gaps in these laws vary by state.
+For example, in Colorado, the age of consent is 17 years old, but those younger than 15 may consent to a partner who is less than four years older, and those aged 15 or 16 may consent to a partner who is up to 10 years older.
+By comparison, Arizona law sets the age of consent at 18, but allows teens aged 15-17 to consent to sex with partners who are no more than 24 months older.

 Age of Consent in Australia